sassoftware/saspy/saspy/doc/source/install.rst

 encoding  -
     NOTE: as of saspy V2.4.2, you no longer need to set the encoding.
 SASpy will determine the SAS session encoding and map that to the Python encoding for you.
+    You can set this to eliminate the message, at connection time, about what encoding was determined.

     This is the Python encoding value that matches the SAS session encoding of the IOM server to which you are connecting.
 The Python encoding values can be